-Barratt’s success is due in part to its pipeline of major developments in Southwark, which include Maple Quays (phase 1 of the Canada Water regeneration); The Galleria development in Peckham; Redwood Park (built on former council land in Surrey Quays) and the 60-acre, 3,500-home Aylesbury estate redevelompent for which Barratt is Notting Hill Housing’s development partner.
+Barratt’s success is due in part to its huge pipeline of major developments in Southwark, which include Maple Quays (phase 1 of the Canada Water regeneration); The Galleria development in Peckham; Redwood Park (built on former council land in Surrey Quays) and the 60-acre, 3,500-home Aylesbury estate redevelompent for which Barratt is Notting Hill Housing’s development partner.

 This is an appropriate name for a development that was able to convince Southwark council to waiver the tenure requirements of its 35% affordable housing Policy.
-These would have secured a minimum 70 social rented homes in the development, but Barratt submitted a viability assessment claiming it would only be viable to provide 8 social rented homes and 48 affordable rent homes.
+These would have secured a minimum 70 social rented homes in the development, but Barratt submitted a viability assessment claiming it would only be viable to provide 8 social rented homes, 48 affordable rent and 35 shared ownership.
 The officer’s report explains that the council had the viability assessment appraised by the ‘Borough Valuer’ and that “Whilst a number of inputs into the valuation have been agreed (including commercial values, ground rents, and professional fees) an agreement has not been reached on two fundamental matters: methodology of calculating the benchmark value of the site; and residential sale values.
 As such, the applicant and the Borough Valuer have not reached an agreed position about how much affordable housing can be delivered on site.” (para.
 109)

 The absurdity of buying homes from developers to convert to social rent when they should have been social rent anyway, is plain for all to see.

 Furthermore, this is not council housing as Southwark claims in its press release the rent is 40% market rent.
 A calculation based on the Council’s latest market data gives an average rent of £235 across all flat sizes compared to an average Council rent of under £100 per week.

 Extract from Southwark’s Market Trends Bulletin Feb 2017